 Yes, TraCS is currently supporting a number of services and agencies in their work with vulnerable children via alternate funding.
 Click here to find out more.

 The package prices relate to one kinder group at your centre as it has been designed to support one group of educators and children with selected touchpoints across the year.
 We have the ability to quote additional groups as required.

 We will do our best to accommodate and reschedule appointments where possible.
 However, TraCS is designed to work alongside educators over time, providing an opportunity to integrate and embed knowledge and reflect on strategies and approaches with children.
 Condensing a service into a single term when it is designed to be delivered across two or more terms is not consistent with our model, so consideration to scheduling service delivery should be done as soon as possible to maximise outcomes.

-Yes, however we view the Family Practitioner role as complementary to the delivery of a trauma informed model of practice delivered by the TraCS Consultant.
-To discuss your unique circumstance, please get in contact.
+No, the Family Practitioner role is complementary to the delivery of a trauma informed model of practice delivered by the TraCS Consultant.
+We are not able to offer this role in isolation at this stage.

 In session support provides the opportunity for coaching and provision while children are in session at kinder.
 Out of session support provides a space for educators to engage in reflective practice, planning and discussion regarding the impact of trauma in their work.

 Based on your individual needs, we would welcome the opportunity to provide additional visits or service delivery as required.
 This can be discussed when liaising with us directly for a quote.